Would-be reporter Amber waits in line for a taxi at Aldovia Airport.

 Amber and Richard start to develop an attraction for each other.

-Amber’s red chucks are noted at the party.
+Amber’s maroon chucks are noted at the party.

 Even at a formal ball Amber wears her chucks under her gown.

 Support the film industry by purchasing genuine DVD, Blue Ray, or streaming copies of these films.
 Illegal copies only help profiteers.
 Make sure your money goes to the producers and artists who actually create these films.
 Still images from the film are used here as teasers to get you to view an authorized copy.
 If you have information about a film where a main character wears chucks, contact us at firstname.lastname@example.org.